Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Results and Discussion

 \subsection{Evidence Topology: Absolute Position Governs Performance (RQ1)}

 We first investigate whether multi-hop reasoning performance is determined by the linear distance between supporting facts or their absolute position (RQ1).
-Focusing on the baseline (No MFAI) results.
-We observe that position bias is dataset-sensitive where the severity of position bias is much larger on MuSiQue as compared to NeoQA and has different patterns.
+Focusing on the baseline (No MFAI) results, we observe that position bias is dataset-sensitive: the severity of position bias is much larger on MuSiQue as compared to NeoQA and has different patterns.
 For example, \Cref{fig:spread_test_main} shows that Ministral-8B-Instruct experiences significant recency bias on MuSiQue but less obvious primacy bias on NeoQA.

 \paragraph{Performance follows a Step-Function, not Linear Decay.} The Spread Test results (\Cref{fig:spread_test_distance}) demonstrate that reasoning performance is largely independent of the distance between evidence documents.
 Within any fixed bucket (e.g., Beginning), varying the distance between two gold documents from 1 to 5 results in negligible performance variance (typically $\pm 3\%$).
-For instance, Qwen2.5-14B-Instruct maintains $\sim 30\%$ in the Middle bucket regardless of spread on MuSiQue.
-However, shifting the entire evidence set from a high-visibility zone (Beginning) to a low-visibility zone (Tail) causes significant drops (e.g., Ministral-8B-Instruct drops by 14.7\% on MuSiQue).
+For instance, Qwen2.5-14B-Instruct maintains $\sim 28\%$ in the Middle bucket regardless of spread on MuSiQue.
+However, shifting the entire evidence set from a high-visibility zone (Beginning) to a low-visibility zone (Tail) causes significant drops (e.g., Ministral-8B-Instruct drops by 14.75\% on MuSiQue).
 This confirms that attention functions as a step-function governed by coarse-grained bucket location.
-The Cross Test (\Cref{fig:cross_test_main}) illustrates a much more stable performance variation when gold documents are placed across buckets, suggesting that the absolute position governs performance.
-Furthermore, \Cref{fig:cross_test_local_idx}) shows that the performance remains flat across local indices (0 to 5) as long as the bucket combination is constant, indicating that the model's attentional focus is static.
+The Cross Test (\Cref{fig:cross_test_main}) shows much smaller variation across the three bucket-pairs (B+M, B+T, M+T) than across single buckets: for example, on MuSiQue, Qwen2.5-14B-Instruct varies by only $2.46\%$ across the bucket-pairs ($30.12\%$, $29.12\%$, $27.66\%$), compared to $8.06\%$ across the corresponding single buckets ($35.67\%$, $28.15\%$, $27.61\%$).
+Furthermore, \Cref{fig:cross_test_local_idx} shows that performance remains flat across local indices (0 to 5) as long as the bucket-pair is constant, indicating that the model's attentional focus is governed by bucket membership rather than fine-grained offset.